Philippines gets $1 billion ADB loan for electric bus program

-MANILA— The Asian Development Bank approved on Thursday a $1 billion loan to help one of Philippines’ largest cities procure a fleet of more than 1,000 electric buses, in an important step towards modernizing the country’s aging public transport system.
+MANILA— The Asian Development Bank approved on Thursday a $1 billion loan to help one of Philippines’ largest cities procure a fleet of more than 1,000 electric and Euro-5 standard diesel buses, in an important step towards modernizing the country’s ageing public transport system.

 The loan will also fund the construction of about 1,000 bus stops, five bus depots and three bus terminals in the southern Davao city, including diver training for the new system, the ADB said in a statement.